The Whole World Is Watching (The Falcon and the Winter Soldier): Plot

+In Wakanda, Ayo tests if Shuri's deprogramming of Bucky Barnes from his Winter Soldier persona was successful by reciting the trigger words associated with it.
+Ayo declares Bucky to be liberated from being the Winter Soldier as he passed the test, to Bucky's joy and relief.

-Bucky Barnes is confronted by Ayo of the Dora Milaje, who has come for Helmut Zemo, the terrorist that killed their king T'Chaka.
-As Barnes broke Zemo out of prison to help him find the terrorist group, the Flag Smashers, Ayo gives Barnes eight hours to use Zemo before the Wakandans come for him.
-Barnes, Zemo, and Sam Wilson investigate a camp in Latvia where Flag Smasher sympathizers are housing and teaching people that were displaced when half of all life returned from the Blip.
+Six years later, in the present, Ayo confronts Bucky regarding Helmut Zemo, a terrorist who previously killed Wakandan king T'Chaka.
+Since Barnes broke Zemo out of prison to help him find the terrorist group Flag Smashers, Ayo gives Barnes eight hours before the Wakandans arrive to apprehend Zemo.
+Barnes, Zemo, and Sam Wilson investigate a camp in Latvia where Flag Smasher sympathizers house and teach those displaced by the return of people from the Blip.

-Zemo discovers where a memorial service is being held for Donya Madani, the adoptive mother of the Flag Smashers' leader Karli Morgenthau.
-He, Wilson, and Barnes are confronted by John Walker / Captain America and his partner Lemar Hoskins, who Wilson convinces to let him speak to Morgenthau alone.
-Wilson attempts to persuade her to change her violent methods, but is interrupted by an impatient Walker, leading to a fight.
-Zemo shoots Morgenthau, causing her to drop vials of Super Soldier Serum, which he begins to smash.
-Walker stops Zemo and retrieves a single remaining vial while Morgenthau escapes.
+Zemo discovers a memorial service for Donya Madani, the adoptive mother of the Flag Smashers' leader Karli Morgenthau.
+He, Wilson, and Barnes are confronted by John Walker and his partner Lemar Hoskins.
+Wilson convinces them to let him speak to Morgenthau, but as he tries to persuade her to change her violent methods they are interrupted by an impatient Walker.
+A fight ensues and Zemo shoots Morgenthau, causing her to drop Super Soldier Serum vials.
+As he is destroying these, Zemo is incapacitated by Walker who takes the remaining vial.
+Morgenthau escapes.

-Ayo and the Dora Milaje come for Zemo, but Walker refuses to hand him over.
+The Dora Milaje arrive to apprehend Zemo, but Walker refuses to hand him over.
 In the ensuing fight, Walker is humiliated while Zemo escapes.
-Walker later discusses the Super Soldier Serum with Hoskins, who suggests that Walker will always make the right decision and would be able to save lives if he had taken it.
-Morgenthau plans to divide the group and threatens Wilson's sister Sarah and her family to lure him and Barnes to a meeting.
-Meanwhile, Walker and Hoskins attack other Flag Smashers.
-Wilson and Barnes rush to find them, leading to another fight wherein Wilson realizes that Walker has taken the serum.
+Walker later discusses the Super Soldier Serum with Hoskins, who suggests Walker will make the right decision should he take it.
+Meanwhile, Morgenthau plans to divide the group and threatens Wilson's sister, Sarah, and her family to lure him and Barnes into a meeting.
+Walker and Hoskins attack other Flag Smashers, with Wilson and Barnes rushing to find them, resulting in another fight where Wilson realizes Walker has taken the serum.

 Morgenthau follows Wilson and Barnes and joins the fight, accidentally killing Hoskins.
-Enraged by his friend's death, Walker chases down one of the Flag Smashers, Nico, and uses his shield to violently beat him to death.
-With Nico's blood on the shield, Walker realizes that he is surrounded by horrified bystanders who have filmed his actions, including Wilson, Barnes, and Morgenthau.
+Enraged by his death, Walker chases down a member of Flag Smashers who held him back from saving Hoskins and violently beats him to death with his shield.
+He then realizes that he is surrounded by horrified bystanders who witnessed his actions, including Wilson, Barnes and Morgenthau.